aqerd/CVbuilder/README.md

 ![Themes](images/themes.png)

 ## 🚀 Deployment
-Site is not deployed yet
+Site is deployed on https://cvbuilder.art on Yandex Cloud with Apache HTTP-Server

 ## 🧑‍💻 Credits
 Project made by **Ruslan Suleymanov**, **Rasul Gasanbekov** and **Vladimir Golubev** for Python course at Ural Federal University